 “They came to Capernaum.
 When he was in the house, he asked them, ‘What were you arguing about on the road?’
 But they kept quiet because on the way they had argued about who was the greatest.

 Sitting down, Jesus called the Twelve and said, ‘Anyone who wants to be first must be the very last, and the servant of all.’”

 “Got it!” some might have thought to themselves.
 “I’m going to out-serve everybody.
 I’m going to be a super servant”

-“Got it!” some of his disciples might have thought to themselves.
-“I’m going to be the greatest servant of all times!
-I’m going to out-serve everybody until the cows come home!”
-To make a point, Jesus hugs a child and puts it in the middle, right in front of His disciples.
-This child hadn’t done anything spectacular to be set as an example, but here it was, small and defenseless, enjoying a good hug while smiling a toothless grin at the twelve men staring at him.
-Jesus certainly got their attention, so He went on to explain (Mark 4:37):
+To make a point, Jesus hugged a child and put it in the middle, right in front of everybody.
+This child had not done anything in particular to be set apart as an example, but here it was, small and defenseless, enjoying a good hug while smiling a toothless grin at the twelve men.
+Jesus certainly got their attention, so He went on to explain (Mark 9:37):